Courses-journey/cpp-cherno/README.md

 - `include`
   - include look for file u want open it and read all its data and then copy it to file u call it form
 - `define`
-  - take the name follwing it and replace it with whatever follows
+  - take the name following it and replace it with whatever follows
 - `if` `endif`
   - use to include or exclude code based on given condition
 - `ifdef`